-Luckily most search engines, like Google & Bing, understand every page has multiple working URLs, so they usually correctly determine what pages are duplicates, and what URL is most likely the canonical URL.
-The canonical URL is the preferred URL for a page.
+There is more than one URL that can be used to access any given website page.
+While this is extremely useful in certain situations, like when you want to view your page before the domain propagates, it can sometimes cause undesired effects.
+Luckily most search engines, like Google and Bing, understand that every page has multiple working URLs; so they are usually able to correctly determine what URL is most likely the canonical URL.
+Simply put, the canonical URL is the preferred URL for a page.

 Examples of URLs for a Single Page

-For example, depending on your setup, it may be possible to visit the same page by using the following example URLs:
+Depending on the setup of a particular website, it may be possible to visit the same page by using the following example URLs:

 If the domain is an addon domain, it may be possible to view the same page through these hypothetical URLs: